Jazz Studies Program: Declaration and Jury

 After four semesters of traditional applied training, a sophomore jury will determine acceptance into the jazz emphasis program.
 If the student does not pass the jury on the first attempt, the student may retake the jury the following semester.
 The student may not take the jury more than twice.

-Components of the sophomore jury
+Components of the Jazz Jury

 - From the list below of 12 jazz standards, two will be performed: one selected by the faculty, and one selected by the student.
 These pieces must be memorized.
 Performances will include the melody as well as several choruses of improvisation on the song’s form.